Clinical Research Division, Fred Hutch

 Dr. William P. Harris specializes in caring for people with gastrointestinal cancers, including malignancies of the liver, bile ducts, gallbladder, pancreas, colon, rectum, anus, stomach and esophagus.
 His research focuses on new targeted therapies, immunotherapies, novel drug combinations and other experimental therapies for patients with liver and biliary-tract cancers.
 Other areas of expertise include analyzing treatment outcomes data for patients with gastrointestinal cancers, as well as the identification of new treatments for fibrolamellar hepatocellular carcinoma, a rare liver cancer that affects children and young adults.

-Division of Medical Oncology, Department of Medicine, University of Washington
+Division of Hematology and Oncology, Department of Medicine, University of Washington

 Residency: University of Washington, Seattle, WA